-Publication details for Professor Simon HackettHackett, S. & Taylor, A. (2014).
+Publication details for Professor of Child Abuse and Neglect Simon HackettHackett, S. & Taylor, A. (2014).
 Decision Making in Social Work with Children and Families: The Use of Experiential and Analytical Cognitive Processes.
 The British Journal of Social Work 44(8): 2182-2199.

 - Publication type: Journal Article